-Zahrah Aullybocus is a Consultant Solicitor with Setfords Solicitors and Foster Clay Law.
+Zahrah Aullybocus is a Consultant Solicitor with Setfords Solicitors.
 She acts for purchasers and sellers of shared ownership leases.
 In this feature she addresses a shared ownership inheritance question which is likely to be on the minds of many shared owners who are also parents.

 “Please can you help!
 I have a short lease: 74 years / 50% shared ownership.
 It would cost £25,000 to extend it.
 I am a retired nurse, and not planning to sell.
 Would my children be able to sell my home when I am gone? “

 Zahrah says….
 There are a few things to consider here – your options will depend on whether the property is a house or a flat.

 Shared owners should ideally start planning for a lease extension as soon as there are 90 years left on it, and plan to complete the extension before the lease runs down to 80 years.
 The lease extension ‘premium’ becomes more expensive once 80 years are left on the lease as this is when marriage value is applied, sending up the amount payable for the lease.
 Many mortgage lenders will require a lease to have 85 years or more left to run on it before they will agree to release monies on a mortgage.

 If the property is a flat, you will definitely need to extend the lease in order to be able to sell.

 If the property is a house, the other option is to ‘staircase’ to 100%, acquire the freehold and then sell the property at full market value.
 You do not need to staircase first to sell – a staircasing and sale at full market value can be run in tandem and completed at the same time.
 The freehold is then transferred to the end buyer (but be prepared to pay additional costs for conveyancing as these are effectively separate transactions!).

 Will your children be able to sell it?